 The Flood Mitigation Assistance (FMA) program provides funds for projects to reduce or eliminate risk of flood damage to buildings that are insured under the National Flood Insurance Program (NFIP) on an annual basis.

-Three types of FMA grants are available to States and communities:
+There are three types of FMA grants available to applicants:

-- Management Cost Grants for the State to help administer the FMA program and activities.
-Up to ten percent (10%) of Project grants may be awarded to States for Management Cost Grants.
+- Management Cost Grants - for the grantee to help administer the FMA program and activities

 Please see the chart below for information on how to apply to the FMA program.

 09/16/2014 - FEMA has posted the disposition of subapplications received for the FY 2014 PDM grant program: http://www.fema.gov/fma-fy14-subapplication-status.

 07/25/2014 - FEMA is no longer accepting applications for FMA.

 04/17/2014 – Beginning on April 21, 2014 FEMA will be accepting applications for the 2014 FMA program.
 The Fiscal Year 2013 Hazard Mitigation Assistance Unified Guidance is still the current guidance for FMA..

 04/04/2014 – A new update of the Benefit-Cost Analysis Toolkit (version 5.0) is in effect starting April 4, 2014.